 PHD studies in Photography at Universidade do Minho, Portugal and Universidade Federal do Rio de Janeiro; and Master in Photography at Utrecht School of Arts-Holland and Master in Curatorial studies.
 Co-Founder of the Portuguese PhotoFestival Encontros da Imagem.
 She has commissioned contemporary

 photography throughout Europe and Latin America.
 Currently responsible for the Photography Program at the Secretary State of Culture of Ceará, and Artistic Advisor of Photographic Museum of Fortaleza, Brazil.
-Interested in documentary and photo essays as well artists working on the intersection of photography and

 other media to include in the European and Latin american Institutions and Festivals.